wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-drush-make-to-organize-and-build-your-project.markdown

 The site will get built in a folder.
 I like to call this folder `_build/`, and I add it to my `.gitignore` file so I don't have to worry about it.

-Now, here's a sample `.make.yml` file content.
+Now, here's a sample `.make.yml` file example.
 I'll go over each line later:

 <pre><code class="language-php">
 api: 2